Doctor insights on:

 A urinary tract infection, also known as an UTI, may involve the kidney, ureter, bladder, or urethra.
 A common cause is an intestinal bacteria, E. coli.
 Common symptoms include a frequent urge to urinate, and pain or burning when urinating.
 Antibiotics are typically ...Read more

 A urinary tract infection (often called UTI) is most commonly caused by bacteria and usually refers to an infection in the bladder.
 Not all bacteria that grows from the urine represents an infection, so the need for antibiotics is determined by your ...Read more

 - Talk to a doctor live online for free

 - Can you get chlamydia from sharing clothes?

-- Can you get chlamydia from a needle?
+- Can you get chlamydia from a toilet?

-- Can you get chlamydia from a yeast infection?
+- Can you get chlamydia from sharing a drink?